kahseng-dev/covid19-tracker/README.md

 - Responsive Website

 ### Features Left to Implement ###
-- All planned features have been implemented as of 9th January 2021
+- All planned features have been implemented as of 20th August 2021

 ## Technologies Used ##
 - [HTML](https://whatwg.org/): To create content layer.